aselshall/eds/exam/study_guide.md

 **Sample Questions:**

-**Q1** What are some common tasks in environmental data science?
+**Question 1.** What are some common tasks in environmental data science?
 a) Analyzing satellite images of forests
 b) Predicting air quality based on weather data
 c) Processing data of Earth system models
 d) All of the above

-**Q2** Which of the following commands can be used to install Python packages using pip?
+**Question 2.** Which of the following commands can be used to install Python packages using pip?
 a) pip install package_name
 b) py install package_name
 c) python install package_name